 Etymology: French vacacion “vacancy, vacant position” (14c.) and directly from Latin vacationem (nominative vacatio) “leisure, freedom, exemption, a being free from duty, immunity earned by service,” noun of state from past participle stem of vacare “be empty, free, or at leisure ...”

 During a particularly stressful point in our life, I knew we needed more.
-We decided on a north east destination, but with no itinerary.
-We went to our AAA office, bought a stack of Travelers Cheques and secured detailed maps of North America.
-(GPS or Google Maps didn’t exist then.)
+We decided on a northeast destination, but with no itinerary.
+We went to our AAA office, bought a stack of Travelers Cheques, and secured “Trip-Tiks” (detailed paper maps.
+GPS or Google Maps didn’t exist back then).
 I had a list of 1–800 numbers for all of the major hotel chains.
 We packed up the car and hit the road, driving northeast and exploring until there was no more northeast pavement to drive on.

 When we got hungry, we’d ask locals where to find unique culinary delights.
 When we got curious or were captivated by something, we pulled over and enjoyed it.
 We talked.
 We sang.
 We each spent time lost in our own thoughts.
 When we got tired, we called to reserve a room for the night at the nearest hotel along the way.
 We ate our first McLobster Sandwich in Antigonish and darted through the woods to the cliff’s edge at Ingonish’s Middle Head Hiking Trail.
 We watched for whales from the high elevation at Meat Cove and descended into the belly of a coal mine in Sydney.
 We plucked fresh lobster from Bra d’Or Lake, boiling them in their native waters.
 We saw the morning sunrise over the misty highlands of Baddeck, experienced the bites of Black Flies as we golfed, and even got to enjoy Sunday worship lakeside along the Trans-Canada Highway.